- Instructions for Form 8889 - Introductory Material

 You turned age 65 in 2018.
 You received distributions that are included in income both before and after you turned age 65.
 Check the box on line 17a because the additional 20% tax does not apply to the distributions made after the date you turned age 65.
 However, the additional 20% tax does apply to the distributions made on or before the date you turned age 65.
 Enter on line 17b, 20% of the amount of these distributions included in line 16.

 Use Part III to figure any income and additional tax that must be reported on Schedule 1 (Form 1040) and Schedule 4 (Form 1040) or Form 1040NR for failure to be an eligible individual during the testing period for:

 A qualified HSA funding distribution (see the Instructions for line 10, earlier).

 See the discussion, earlier, on determining the testing period for both the last-month rule and a qualified HSA funding distribution.
 Include the amount in income in the year in which you fail to be an eligible individual.

-You can use the Line 3 Limitation Chart and Worksheet for the year the contribution was made to determine the contribution you could have made if the last-month rule did not apply.
+You can use the Line 3 Limitation Chart and Worksheet (in these instructions) for the year the contribution was made to determine the contribution you could have made if the last-month rule did not apply.
 Enter on line 18 the excess of the amount contributed over the redetermined amount.
 Examples of this computation are in Pub.
 969.